MicahElliott/QWERkey/README.md

 on Amazon).
 It feels a bit clunky, but if you only have $12 to spend, or just want to give QWERkey a whirl, go for this one for its life-changing 3-key-wide spacebar and easy-to-pop-off-and-exchange keys.
-It's so slim and small that you can just set it right on top of your laptop keyboard.
+It's so slim and small that you can just set it stably right on top of your laptop keyboard.
+I did this for a month and felt quite productive with it.
+A great one to buy for every kid you know.

 I most often use the
 [Majestouch Minila](https://www.diatec.co.jp/en/det.php?prod_c=1320)
 with Cherry MX blues.
 You can dip-switch the function keys to be mappable for QWERkey.
 The keys are uniquely laid out in semi-ortholinear; a nice compromise.
-Amazon usually has the stocked at ~$150.
+Amazon usually has them stocked at ~$150.
 You can find custom keycaps at
 [WASD Keyboards](http://www.wasdkeyboards.com/index.php/products.html)
 Use the provided `minila.modmap` with it.